-The best MCT oil supplements can have a tremendous impact on your physical and mental performance.
+The best MCT oil supplement can have a tremendous impact on your physical and mental performance.

 Not only do MCTs represent a significantly better alternative to other plant oils for meal-prepping your salads on a Sunday evening, but they have a wide range of immediate physiological effects which can significantly enhance your athletic or cognitive performance.